Nessa-v/Data-Analysis-projects/Gamification_in_Higher_Education/README.md

 ![image](https://github.com/user-attachments/assets/fc9a9378-9576-41bc-9e61-7825de9e3386)

-IMAGE: Dialog Card with hidden stash item.
+IMAGE 8: Dialog Card with hidden stash item.

- Note: At the time of the project, custom avatars was not possible in moodle, so I provided a link to a website where they could create their avatar and download it for free.
-I created one myself.
+ Note: At the time of this project, creating an avatar was not possible in moodle, so I provided a link to a website where they could create their avatar and download it for free.
+I also created one myself.

 ---